-- 4.11.
+- 4.10.
 Where a component of assessment in a module is referred and the student passes that module following reassessment of that component (only applicable to certain components of the Finals module in final year), the module will be capped at a Pass on the relevant pass mark.
-Where it is so determined through the application of the KMMS Mitigation of Extenuating Circumstances Procedures that a student should be given a new opportunity for assessment for a module component, the superseded assessment will not count as an "attempt", and the grade or mark will not be capped at the pass mark. - 4.12.
-Where it is determined through the application of the KMMS Mitigation of Extenuating Circumstances Procedures that a student has been successful in mitigation for an AKT that they have attempted, that attempt will not be considered in the calculation of module grade.
-If the sequence 1 AKT has been mitigated after the student has sat the assessment, additional questions in the module will be provided in assessments in the sequence 2 AKT in years 1 and 2.
-If the sequence 2 AKT has been mitigated after the student has sat the exam the overall module grade will be calculated from the sequence 1 performance.
-No additional assessments attempts will be provided. - 4.13.
-Where a module is deferred for the mitigation of extenuating circumstances and the student passes the module, as if as a first assessment, the grade or mark will not be capped. - 4.14.
-Where a component of assessment, such as a log or e-portfolio, contains multiple activities or criteria, there will be clear, transparent and reliable processes outlined in the KMMS Assessment Strategy, which sets out how these activities will combine to produce a grade or mark for the component of assessment and under what circumstances a student will be permitted to remedy a deficiency for those multiple activities.. - 4.15.
+Where it is so determined through the application of the KMMS Mitigation of Extenuating Circumstances Procedures that a student should be given a new opportunity for reassessment for a module component, the superseded reassessment will not count as an "attempt", and the grade or mark will not be capped at the pass mark. - 4.11.
+Where it is determined through the application of the KMMS Mitigation of Extenuating Circumstances Procedures that a student has been successful in mitigation for an applied knowledge test that they have attempted, that attempt will not be considered in the calculation of module grade.
+If the sequence 1 applied knowledge test has been mitigated after the student has sat the assessment, additional questions in a module will be provided in assessments in sequence 2 in years 1 and 2.
+If the sequence 2 applied knowledge test has been mitigated after the student the student has sat the exam the overall module grade will be calculated from the sequence 1 performance.
+No additional assessments attempts will be provided. - 4.12.
+Where a module is deferred for the mitigation of extenuating circumstances and the student passes the module, as if as a first assessment, the grade or mark will not be capped. - 4.13.
+Where a component of assessment, such as a log or e-portfolio, contains multiple activities or criteria, there will be clear, transparent and reliable processes outlined in the KMMS Assessment Strategy, which sets out how these activities will combine to produce a grade or mark for the component of assessment and under what circumstances a student will be permitted to remedy a deficiency for those multiple activities.. - 4.14.
 In instances where the student fails or defers their final examinations in year 5 of the Programme due to the mitigation of extenuating circumstances, that student will be offered a choice of either attending a shortened elective component or joining the revision group.